Eschatologue/CM_wiki/docs/class/paladin/crown.md

 ### Level 20: Exalted Champion

 Your presence on the field of battle is an inspiration to those dedicated to your cause.
-As a :rsc-b: Bonus Action, you can gain the following benefits for 10 minutes:
+As a **:rsc-b: Bonus Action**{ .rsc }, you can gain the following benefits for 10 minutes:

 ***Damage Resistance.*** You have **:dmg-res: Resistance**{ .em } to :dmg-bldg: Bludgeoning, :dmg-prcg: Piercing and :dmg-slsh: Slashing damage.